fengzhangcs/CoRunBench/README.md

 http://impact.crhc.illinois.edu/parboil/parboil.aspx
 http://web.cse.ohio-state.edu/~pouchet/software/polybench/GPU/

-1.You need to unzip the input data and make the directory "data" and the directory "CoRunBench" is the same directory.
+1. You need to unzip the input data and make the directory "data" and the directory "CoRunBench" is the same directory.
 You can use the following command: tar xzvf data.tar.gz mv data ..